a survey of

 the mawos

 A much larger relative of those aerial micro-organisms known as the throom, the mawos are wardrobe-sized and wardrobe-shaped, albeit fuzzy at the corners and light enough to drift on the wind.
 (In the earlier, sessile rooted-vegetable stage of its life, the mawos is called a vrayn.)
 Mawos avoid the presence of man, but nevertheless pose a danger, in that if left alone they will eventually block off huge areas of sky, crowding out the throom on which other living things depend for light.
-This was a serious problem during the Lithium Era (see Uranian Gleams, pages 12-13) but since then mawos have become fewer and the airship-patrols which restrain their spread have become far less expensive to maintain.
+This was a serious problem during the Lithium Era but since then mawos have become fewer and the airship-patrols which restrain their spread have become far less expensive to maintain.

 the rebexa